find your perfect LLM program

 Where to study your LLM in Singapore

-A general LLM programme is available as well as with various specializations including International Business Law, Corporate and Financial Services Law, Asian Legal Studies, International and Comparative Law, Maritime Law and Intellectual Property and Technology Law are offered.
+A general LLM program is available as well as with various specializations including International Business Law, Corporate and Financial Services Law, Asian Legal Studies, International and Comparative Law, Maritime Law and Intellectual Property and Technology Law are offered.
 There is also the option of pursuing a double degree programme with New York University which provides the unique and appealing opportunity to receive two degrees one from NUS in Singapore as well as one from NYU.
 It also offers the opportunity to take part of the course in New York if desired.
 This programme however, is more competitive with higher entry requirements.

 Entry requirements for an LLM program in Singapore